Vyvanse Review

 It comes in capsules of 20mg, 30mg, 40mg, 50mg, 60mg, and 70mg.
 30mg is the typical starting dose, but a starting higher dose may be prescribed if your child is switching to this medication from another ADHD medication.

-It is long lasting and only needs to be taken once per day.
-It lasts a full 12 hours, whereas other long-acting ADHD medications tend to last 10 to 12 hours.
-It can be taken with or without food.
 Unlike most other ADHD medications, it can be sprinkled on food or dissolved in water.
 It has to go through the stomach and be digested before it can become active.
 As a result, it is much less likely that it will be abused since it cannot be chopped or snorted like other ADHD medications.
-For more information about finding the best dosage, see this helpful dosage guide.

 Side Effects